THIS IS IVF!

 Preliminary evaluation for IVF must include evaluation of the uterus and fallopian tubes, preferably by hysterosalpingogram (HSG, x-ray of the uterus and tubes) or sono-hysterogram (ultrasound with fluid).
 Abnormalities of the uterus such as fibroids, polyps, scar tissue, or distortions from birth must be repaired before the IVF procedure.
 If the female partner is older than age 35, evaluation of her ovarian reserve should be performed, usually by a blood test for the hormones AMH and FSH and assessment of antral follicles by ultrasound.
 Poor or marginal ovarian function merits serious consideration for alternatives to IVF such as egg donation or adoption.
 A special semen analysis performed under the same conditions as during the IVF process (the semen “IVF screen”) should help in determining whether conventional IVF, or IVF with intracytoplasmic sperm injection (ICSI), is appropriate.

 Week 6 is a busy one.
 The patient will take several injections per day to stimulate the formation of several eggs in the ovaries.
 She is usually seen 4 times for brief visits consisting of an ultrasound and blood work.
 On week 7, egg retrieval and embryo transfer will take place.
-The egg retrieval procedure is performed under IV sedation and lasts 20-40 minutes.
+The egg retrieval procedure is performed under IV sedation and lasts 15-40 minutes.
 Under ultrasound guidance, while the patient is asleep, a needle will be inserted twice in the vagina and ovarian follicles containing eggs will be emptied.
 After approximately one hour of recovery, the patient will go home, usually resting for several hours before resuming activities.
-Three to five days later, embryo transfer will be performed while the patient is awake.
-This simple procedure, similar to the “mock cannulation” earlier, lasts 10 minutes.
-The patient will then rest at home for 2 days.
-The pregnancy test is performed 14 days following the egg retrieval procedure.
+Five days later, fresh embryo transfer will be performed while the patient is awake.
+Frozen embryo transfer (delayed transfer) is now becoming more common than fresh transfer.
+Embryo transfer, similar to the “mock cannulation” earlier, lasts 10 minutes.
+The patient will then sent home and may be advised to reduce activities for several days.
+The pregnancy test is performed 12-14 days following the egg retrieval procedure.